 Independent Outside Directors) and the Audit & Supervisory Board consists of five Audit & Supervisory Board Members (including three Independent Outside Audit & Supervisory Board Members), and Representative Director and Chairman of the Board chairs the Board of Directors.
-In FY2021, attendance of Independent Outside Directors and Independent Outside Audit & Supervisory Board Members at the Board of Directors meetings (14 meetings held) was 97.7% and attendance of Independent Outside Audit & Supervisory Board Members at the Audit & Supervisory Board meetings (13 meetings held) was 100%.
+In FY2021, attendance of Independent Outside Directors and Independent Outside Audit & Supervisory Board Members at the Board of Directors meetings (14 meetings held) was 97.7% and attendance of Independent Outside Audit & Supervisory Board Members at the Audit & Supervisory Board Members at the Audit & Supervisory Board meetings (13 meetings held) was 100%.